gracelang/language/website/GraceModules/sys.md

 // the command-line arguments to this program

 elapsedTime -> Number
 // the time in seconds, since an arbitrary epoch.
-Take the difference of two elapsedTime
+Subtract one elapsedTime
-// values to measure a duration.
+// from another to measure the time between them.

 exit(exitCode:Number) -> Done
 // terminates the whole program, with exitCode.